PX4/PX4-user_guide/en/companion_computer/README.md

 Communications with the ground stations and the cloud are usually routed via the companion computer (e.g. using the [MAVLink Router](https://github.com/mavlink-router/mavlink-router)).

-## Pixhawk Autopilot Bus Carrier Boards
+## Pixhawk Autopilot Bus Carrier Boards with Companion Computers

-Carrier boards implementing the Pixhawk Autopilot Bus Open Standard with integrated support for advanced companion computer options.
+Carrier boards implementing the [Pixhawk Autopilot Bus (PAB)](../flight_controller/pixhawk_autopilot_bus.md) Open Standard with integrated support for advanced companion computer options.

 The following boards are known to provide a good integration with PX4: